corneil/cf-demo/README.md

 ## Message Queue Support

 ### AMQP Listener
 Implement a listener that will receive an event on a queue and write it to the database.
 Change service to send event to the queue.
+Hint:
+    Send messages with `org.springframework.amqp.core.AmqpTemplate`
+    `org.springframework.amqp.rabbit.listener.SimpleMessageListenerContainer` is sufficient listener.

 ### RabbitMQ Configuration
 Provide configuration for Queue, TopicExchange, Binding, MessageListenerContainer and MessageListenerAdapter